-Currently, if a veteran can prove that they were exposed to Agent Orange during military service, they may be eligible for disability compensation.
+Currently, if a U.S. military veteran can prove that they were exposed to Agent Orange during military service, they may be eligible for disability compensation.
 However, the VA has a defined list of health problems which are “presumed” to be the result of that exposure.
-The list of presumptive diseases includes conditions like prostate cancer, high blood pressure, peripheral neuropathy, bladder cancer and non-Hodgkin’s lymphoma.
+The list of presumptive diseases, or presumptive conditions, includes conditions like prostate cancer, high blood pressure, peripheral neuropathy, bladder cancer and non-Hodgkin’s lymphoma.
 Vietnam-era veterans, and Blue Water Navy veterans in particular, may have been exposed to Agent Orange during active duty.
 In total, it is estimated that millions of Americans were exposed to the toxic chemical during the Vietnam war.

-In a report issued in March 2016 by the Institute of Medicine, an IOM committee charged with reviewing the health effects of Agent Orange on Vietnam Veterans, states that there is “limited or suggestive evidence” to link bladder cancer to this type of herbicide exposure.
+In a report issued in March 2016 by the Institute of Medicine, an IOM committee charged with reviewing the health effects of Agent Orange on Vietnam Veterans, stated that there is “limited or suggestive evidence” to link bladder cancer to this type of herbicide exposure.
 This statement and other evidence has now led to bladder cancer being added to the VA’s list of benefits relating to veterans and Agent Orange.

 This could mark a major shift in their position.
 Previously, the IOM denied that there was a connection between bladder cancer and Agent Orange.
 Due to the IOM’s position, most claims for bladder cancer were denied.